BAC Calculator by Weight, Drinks, and Time to Sober

-BAC Calculator by Weight and Drinks (Widmark)
+BAC Calculator by Weight, Drinks, and Time

 ⚠️ WARNING: This calculator provides estimates only.
 BAC can vary significantly between individuals.
 Never use this to determine if you're safe to drive.
 When in doubt, don't drive.